-Where-persons who are, or seem to be, under the age of 25 under-25s are featured in significant roles as a result of the above exclusion, they must be representative of the beneficiaries of the lottery.
+Where under-25s are featured in significant roles as a result of the above exclusion, they must be representative of the beneficiaries of the lottery.
 For many lotteries, this will be straightforward - imagery might be of (or use models representative of) patients at hospices, members of youth clubs, or families supported by the fund.
 However, a lottery raising funds for (for example) a school in another country should not use images of UK schoolchildren because they are not representative of the actual beneficiaries of the lottery.